 Contributions by subject area

-Professor at the Department of Molecular Medicine of University of South Florida, College of Medicine, and a Leading Scientist at the Institute for Biological Instrumentation, Russian Academy of Sciences.
+Professor at the Department of Molecular Medicine of University of South Florida, College of Medicine, and Visiting Professor at Moscow Institute of Physics and Technology.

 I received my B.S. and M.S. degrees in Physics from Leningrad State University in Russia in 1986, then, completed Ph.D. and Doctor of Sciences (D.Sc.) degrees in Physics and Mathematics (field of study - Biophysics) at the Moscow Institute of Physics and Technology (1991) and the Institute Experimental and Theoretical Biophysics of the Russian Academy of Sciences (1998), respectively.
 I spent early career working on protein folding at Institute of Protein Research and the Institute for Biological Instrumentation (Russia).
 In 1998, I moved to the University of California Santa Cruz to study protein folding, misfolding, protein conformation diseases, and protein intrinsic disorder phenomenon.
 In 2004, I was invited to join the Indiana University School of Medicine to primary work on the intrinsically disordered proteins.
 Since 2010, I am with USF, where I continue to study intrinsically disordered proteins and analyze protein folding and misfolding processes.

-I have authored over 750 scientific publications and edited several books and book series on protein structure, function, folding and misfolding.
-I am an editor of several scientific journals.
-In 2014, 2015, 2016, and 2017, I was included by the Thomson Reuters to the list of Highly Cited Researchers.
+I have authored over 950 scientific publications.
+I am an editor of several scientific journals and edited a number of books and book series on protein structure, function, folding, and misfolding.
+Since 2014, I am included by the Thomson Reuters to the Clarivate list of Highly Cited Researchers™.